Latest News

 According to CME's FedWatch, U.S. rate-futures now indicate an 89% probability of a rate reduction next week.
 This is up from 85% one week ago.

-The recent U.S. economic data, which showed a slight slowdown in the economy, has increased expectations for a Fed rate reduction at its meeting on December 9-10.
-Major brokerages have stepped up their bets.
+The recent U.S. economic data, which showed a slight slowdown in the economy, has reinforced expectations for a Fed rate reduction at its meeting on December 9-10.
+Major brokerages have also predicted policy easing.

-Gold that does not yield tends to do well in environments with low interest rates.
+Gold that does not yield a return tends to do well in environments with low interest rates.

-The U.S. president Donald Trump announced on Tuesday that he will announce the person he has chosen to succeed Jerome Powell in his role as Fed chairman early next year.
+The U.S. president Donald Trump announced on Tuesday that he will announce his choice to replace Jerome Powell in the Fed chair position early next year.

 According to the World Gold Council, central banks purchased 53 tons of gold during October, a 36% increase month-on-month.
 This is the highest monthly net demand seen since 2025.

-Silver is increasing due to physical shortages, as COMEX stocks are decreasing and China's inventories are also dwindling.
-We believe the fundamentals for silver are also very bullish", said Kunal Sha, head of Nirmal Bang Commodities in Mumbai.
+Silver is increasing due to physical shortages, as COMEX stocks are decreasing and China's inventories are also decreasing.
+We believe the fundamentals for silver are very bullish", said Kunal Sha, head of Nirmal Bang Commodities in Mumbai.

 (source: Reuters)